wdvaughn/employee-tracker/README.md

 ![image](./Update-Employee-Role.png)

 ## Update Employee Manager
-Changes an employees manager to another employee in the database
+Changes an employee's manager to another employee in the database

 ![image](./Update-Employee-Manager.png)